 Managers must determine if employees are at risk of exposure to an infectious disease.
-To identify a risk of exposure, read the Guide to the Prevention and Control of Infectious Diseases in the Workplace (PDF, 6.3MB).
-If there is a risk of exposure to hazardous substances in the workplace, an exposure control plan must be developed.
-An exposure control plan contains the following information:
+If there's a risk of exposure to any hazardous substance, you must develop an exposure control plan that notes:

-- Summary of the job duties that may expose employees to a risk
+- The job duties that may expose employees at risk

-- Who is at risk, what the disease or infection may be
+- Who's at risk and what the disease or infection may be

 Hepatitis B is an infectious liver disease.
 It is caused by the hepatitis B virus.
-Infections only occur if the virus is able to enter the blood stream and reach the liver.
+Infections only occur if the virus enters the blood stream and reaches the liver.
 Hepatitis B is not transmitted by casual contact.
-For example, hospital employees who have no contact with blood, blood products or blood-contaminated fluids are at no greater risk than the general public.
+For example, hospital employees who have no contact with blood, blood products or blood-contaminated fluids are at no greater risk than the public.

 Blood is the major source of the hepatitis B virus in the workplace.
-It can also be found in other tissues and body fluids, but in much lower concentrations.
-Direct contact with infected blood can transmit the hepatitis B virus through
+It can be found in other tissues and body fluids, but in much lower concentrations.
+Direct contact with infected blood can transmit the hepatitis B virus through:

-- Punctures of the skin with blood-contaminated needles, lancets, scalpels or other sharp objects
+- Skin punctures with blood-contaminated needles, lancets, scalpels or other sharp objects

-- Splashes to skin bearing minute scratches, abrasions, burns or even minor rashes
+- Splashes on skin with minute scratches, abrasions, burns or even minor rashes

-- Splashes to mucous membranes in the mouth, nose or eyes
+- Splashes on mucous membranes in the mouth, nose or eyes

-Saliva of people with hepatitis B can contain the virus, but in very low concentrations compared with blood.
-Infected saliva can transmit the virus, so bite injuries can also spread the disease.
+Saliva can contain the virus, but in very low concentrations compared to blood.
+Infected saliva can transmit the virus, so bite injuries can spread the disease.

-Supervisors must determine the risk of hepatitis B. Employees with a greater risk than the general public of contracting hepatitis B will be offered a vaccination at the employer's expense.
+Supervisors must determine the risk of hepatitis B. Employees at a greater risk than the public can get vaccinated at the employer's expense.

 All first aid attendants meet the criteria for immunization.

-- Upon completion of the three vaccinations, photocopy the form and provide a copy to your supervisor as well as Occupational Health and Rehabilitation.
+- When the three vaccinations are finished, photocopy the record.
+Provide copies to your supervisor and to Occupational Health and Rehabilitation.
 Keep a copy for your records

-- You receive a lab requisition form to have your blood tested six to eight weeks after the third injection to determine if protection is established
+- You'll receive a lab requisition to have your blood tested six to eight weeks after the third injection.
+The test makes sure you're protected

-- Submit receipts of vaccination to your supervisor to receive reimbursement
+- You submit vaccination receipts to your supervisor for reimbursement